Comparison of integral equations for the Maxwell transmission problem with general permittivities: Conclusions and discussion

-From this comparison, our conclusion is that ``Dirac'' is the most competitive IER, except possibly for (C), where further testing needs to be undertaken to accurately judge which of ``Dirac'' and ``DFIE'' is the faster IER.
-Nevertheless, ``Dirac'' has the advantage of (A) applying to any Lipschitz regular $\Gamma$, (B) only using bounded integral operators of single and double layer type with explicit kernels, (E) not having any false eigenwavenumbers, false near-eigenwavenumbers or false essential spectrum, (D) not even in the general quasi-static limit, or in the special quasi-static $x=+1$ limit if we choose the Dirac parameters appropriately.
-The reason why ``Dirac'' is so successful in avoiding false spectra, is that the choices of parameters make its invertibility depend only on the (6,6) diagonal block involving $K_{\rm d}$.
+Comparing with ``Dirac'', this has the advantage of (A) applying to any Lipschitz regular $\Gamma$ and (B) only using bounded integral operators of single and double layer type with explicit kernels.
+We remark that although \eqref{eq:3Dgen} seems to be a Fredholm equation of the second kind, the operator $G$ is not compact, even on smooth $\Gamma$.
+However $G^4$ is compact, which explains why ``Dirac'' works well in an iterative solver.
+Moreover, ``Dirac'' does not (E) have any false eigenwavenumbers, false near-eigenwavenumbers or false essential spectrum, (D) not even in the quasi-static limit, except at $x=\pm 1$.
+These quasi-static endpoints are related to eddy current scattering, and is the topic of a forthcoming paper by the authors.
+A reason why ``Dirac'' is so successful in avoiding false spectra, is that the choices of parameters make its invertibility depend only on the (6,6) diagonal block involving $K_{\rm d}$.
 Thus the false spectrum of $K_{\rm m}$, of which only one Hodge component is needed for the MTP($k_-,k_+$), is avoided.

 In~\cite[Important Remark p.~123]{Ammari16} it is stated that $\sigma(K_{\rm m})\setminus\sigma(K_{\rm d})$ contributes to ``higher-order resonances'' in the near quasi-static limit.
 However, plots of the condition numbers for ``Dirac'' on the sphere near the quasi-static limit (not shown) are very similar to Figure~\ref{fig:quasistat}(b).
 In particular, there are no visible traces of $\sigma(K_{\rm m})$ in terms of near-eigenwavenumbers for $0<x<1$.